johnsusek/praeco/README.md

 ## Installation

 - Copy `praeco.config.json.default` to `public/praeco.config.json` and update apiBaseUrl to point to your API instance.
+See instructions below for setting up the required API server.

 ## Running